ngurevaa/kotlin-multiplatform-app/README.md

 ## Book Reviews App :notebook:
-Application for discovering books using Google Books API.
+Multiplatform application for discovering books using Google Books API.
+Available on:
+* Android
+* IOS
+* Desktop

 ### Features:
 * Browse collections of the best books in various genres